Biden plans to send COVID shots to Mexico, Canada

 “Our first priority remains vaccinating the U.S. population,” Psaki said at the daily briefing.
 But she added that “ensuring our neighbors can contain the virus is a mission critical step, is mission critical to ending the pandemic.”

+AstraZeneca’s vaccine has not been authorized for use in the U.S., but the company is expected to share results of its late-stage U.S. study and apply for clearance in the coming weeks.
+The World Health Organization, European regulators and dozens of countries have OK’d the shots based on studies done in the U.K. and elsewhere.

-The AstraZeneca vaccine has not been authorized for use in the U.S. but has been by the World Health Organization.
-Tens of millions of doses have been stockpiled in the U.S. should it receive emergency use authorization, sparking an international outcry that lifesaving doses were being withheld when they could be used elsewhere.
+Tens of millions of doses have been stockpiled in the U.S. should it receive authorization, sparking an international outcry that lifesaving doses are being withheld when they could be used elsewhere.

+Over the past week several nations suspended their use of the vaccine following reports of clots in a few dozen of the millions of people across Europe who have gotten the shot.
+On Thursday, Europe’s medicines regulator said the shots do not increase the overall risk of clots and the benefits far outweigh the risks.
+Still, the debate raised fears that the safety question would undermine confidence in AstraZeneca’s vaccine, which is key to immunization efforts in several countries.

 Psaki said multiple nations have requested access to the U.S. vaccines, but she didn’t have anything to add on further distributions.